cilium/cilium/Documentation/architecture.rst

   to the main Cilium Agent.

-In addition to the components that run on each Linux container host, Cilium leverages a key-value store (e.g., etcd, consul) to share data between Cilium Agents running on different nodes.
+In addition to the components that run on each Linux container host, Cilium leverages a key-value store to share data between Cilium Agents running on different nodes.
+The currently supported key-value stores are:

+* etcd
+* consul
+* local storage (golang hashmap)

 Cilium Agent